renfuuu/Game-Tech-12/README.md

 * ./assignment2

 ##### To build from source:
-* mkdir Build
+* mkdir build && cd build
-* cp -avr Linux-Build-Tools/.
-Build/
+* cp -avr Linux-Build-Tools/. build/
 * ./buildit
 * ./makeit
 Then, to run it,